dream-num/Luckysheet/docs/guide/sheet.md

             ```
          Means to set the cell `"D4"`, the upper border/lower border/left border/right border are all border thicknesses `"MediumDashDot"`, color is `"rgb(255, 0, 0)"`

+#### config.authority
+- type：Object
+- default：{}
+- usage：Worksheet protection, you can set that the entire worksheet is not allowed to be edited or some areas are not editable.
+If you want to apply for editing permission, you need to enter a password, and customize the types of operations that users can operate.
+- example：
+    ```js
+    "authority":{//Permission configuration of the current worksheet
+        selectLockedCells:1, //Select locked cells
+        selectunLockedCells:1, //Select unlocked cells
+        formatCells:1, //Format cells
+        formatColumns:1, //Format columns
+        formatRows:1, //Format rows
+        insertColumns:1, //Insert columns
+        insertRows:1, //Insert rows
+        insertHyperlinks:1, //Insert hyperlinks
+        deleteColumns:1, //Delete columns
+        deleteRows:1, //Delete rows
+        sort:1, //Sort
+        filter:1, //Filter
+        usePivotTablereports:1, //Use Pivot Table reports
+        editObjects:1, //Edit objects
+        editScenarios:1, //Edit scenarios
+        sheet:1, //If it is 1 or true, the worksheet is protected; if it is 0 or false, the worksheet is not protected. hintText:"", //The text of the pop-up prompt algorithmName:"None",//Encryption scheme: MD2,MD4,MD5,RIPEMD-128,RIPEMD-160,SHA-1,SHA-256,SHA-384,SHA-512,WHIRLPOOL
+        saltValue:null, //The salt parameter for password decryption is a random value set by yourself

+        allowRangeList:[{ //Range protection
+            name:"area", //Name
+            password:"1", //Password
+            hintText:"", //Prompt text
+            algorithmName:"None",//Encryption scheme: MD2,MD4,MD5,RIPEMD-128,RIPEMD-160,SHA-1,SHA-256,SHA-384,SHA-512,WHIRLPOOL
+            saltValue:null, //The salt parameter for password decryption is a random value set by yourself sqref:"$C$1:$D$5" //Protected range
+        }],
+    },
+    ```

 ------------
 ### scrollLeft
 - type：Number